 Paralegal, Executive Assistant to the State Public Defender

 Anne Gwin graduated from Louisiana State University in 1982 with a Bachelor of Science in Liberal Arts.
 She was employed at that time with the Department of Culture, Recreation and Tourism and for ten years worked as a project manager and an executive assistant.
 In 1992, she took an office manager/legal secretary position with prominent Baton Rouge criminal defense attorney John Di Giulio.
 In 1999, Ms. Gwin received her paralegal certification from LSU's continuing education program.
 In November 2008, after 17 years of private sector criminal defense work in city, district and federal courts, she joined the staff of the Louisiana Public Defender Board as the paralegal for the Capital & Compliance Divisions.
 In November 2009, Ms. Gwin moved to the position of Executive Assistant to the State Public Defender.

 Chase May graduated from LSU with a Bachelor of Arts degree in Economics in 2007.
 After graduating, he began his career in Information Technology in 2008 as a Support Technician with Innovative Computers, an IT consulting company serving local businesses in Gonzales and Baton Rouge.
-Mr. May rejoined the LPDB staff in August 2012 after previously serving for 2 Ĺ years.
+Mr. May joined the LPDB staff in June 2009 and took the position of Network Administrator in 2012.

 CMS Report Analyst

 Cristine Roussel joined the LPDB staff as CMS Report Analyst in February 2012.
 Prior joining LPDB, Ms. Roussel worked in private sector as a business analyst.